-East Central Community College seeks to provide computer resources, computer networks, and information technology to the students, faculty, staff, and administration at a level that enhances learning and productivity.
-The College requires students to demonstrate computer literacy to meet graduation requirements and provides training opportunities for the administration, faculty and staff.
+East Central Community College seeks to provide computer resources, computer networks, and information technology for the students, faculty, staff, and administration at a level that enhances student success, teaching and learning, and productivity.
 It is the responsibility of the users of computers and networks to act in a manner consistent with the rights of all other users.

 Electronic information is volatile, easily reproduced, and easily vandalized.
 Respect for the work and personal expression of others is critical.
-Further, one should never publish anything on a computer networks that they are unwilling to have made public.
-Computer users must never access, use, or edit files of others without the consent of the author.
+Further, one should never publish anything on computer networks that they are unwilling to have made public.
+Computer users must never access, use, or edit files for which they do not have authorization.